collective-soundworks/soundworks/ROADMAP.md

   + find infos from es6 source (ok)
   + log server errors (ok)

-- binary socket in sockets
+- binary socket in sockets (ok)
 - fix build scripts
 - platform
-  + add a test to test the `audioContext` clock (iOS)
+  + add a test for the `audioContext` clock (iOS)
-  + add a test for localStorage
+  + add a definition for localStorage
 - check if lame is installed when requesting AudioStreamManager
   + log and exit gracefully